astral-sh/ruff/README.md

 ### Compatibility with Black

-ruff is intended to be compatible with [Black](https://github.com/psf/black), and should be compatible out-of-the-box as long as the `line-length` setting is consistent between the two.
+ruff is compatible with [Black](https://github.com/psf/black) out-of-the-box, as long as the `line-length` setting is consistent between the two.

-As a project, ruff is designed to be used alongside Black and, as such, will defer implementing lint rules that are obviated by Black (e.g., stylistic rules).
+As a project, ruff is designed to be used alongside Black and, as such, will defer implementing stylistic lint rules that are obviated by autoformatting.

 ### Parity with Flake8

-ruff's goal is to achieve feature-parity with Flake8 when used (1) without any plugins, (2) alongside Black, and (3) on Python 3 code.
-(Using Black obviates the need for many of Flake8's stylistic checks; limiting to Python 3 obviates the need for certain compatibility checks.)
+ruff's goal is to achieve feature-parity with Flake8 when used (1) without plugins, (2) alongside Black, and (3) on Python 3 code.

-Under those conditions, Flake8 implements about 60 rules, give or take.
-At time of writing, ruff implements 44 rules.
-(Note that these 44 rules likely cover a disproportionate share of errors: unused imports, undefined variables, etc.)

-The unimplemented rules are tracked in #170, and include:

-- 14 rules related to string `.format` calls.
-- 1 logical rule.
-- 1 rule related to docstring parsing.
+**Under those conditions, ruff implements 44 out of 60 rules.** (ruff is missing: 14 rules related to string `.format` calls, 1 rule related to docstring parsing, and 1 rule related to redefined variables.)

 Beyond rule-set parity, ruff suffers from the following limitations vis-à-vis Flake8:

+1. Flake8 has a plugin architecture and supports writing custom lint rules.
-1. Flake8 supports a wider range of `noqa` patterns, such as per-file ignores defined in `.flake8`.
+2. Flake8 supports a wider range of `noqa` patterns, such as per-file ignores defined in `.flake8`.
-2. Flake8 has a plugin architecture and supports writing custom lint rules.
 3. ruff does not yet support parenthesized context managers.

 ## Rules